halmasieh/jarvis_data_eng_HomaAlmasieh/hadoop/README.md

 # Hive Project
 We optimized HQL query using Hive partition feature and columnar file format.
 - Hive Partition: We created the partitioned table by year.
 This action improves the performance for queries that involve year attribute.
-- Columnar File Format: We created a table named wdi_csv_parquet and stored as parquet.
+- Columnar File Format: We created a table named `wdi_csv_parquet` and stored as `parquet`.
 This format stores data by column not by row and it allows for faster retrieval of columns of data.
 - SparkSQL: Apache Spark is a fast and general-purpose cluster computing system.
 It is supported in Zeppelin with Spark interpreter.
 By using the Spark interpreter, the execution time is significantly reduced compared to the Hive Tez query.

 The Zeppelin Notebooke file of the hive project is accessible [here](https://github.com/halmasieh/-jarvis_data_eng_HomaAlmasieh/blob/develop/hadoop/assets/Hive%20Project.pdf).